What is Dyslexia?

 it may be necessary to use neuro-science research (which shows that the brain can change itself) to treat the underlying cause.
 Cellfield is an innovative, proven, sustainable treatment for dyslexia and is available in the UK.
 Cellfield takes a multi-disciplinary approach, building on neuro-science research to stimulate the auditory and visual parts of the brain and make the messaging between these areas more precise.

-TO BOOK A HALF PRICE DYSLEXIA SCREENING or a FREE Advice Session Follow the link below:
+TO BOOK A DYSLEXIA SCREENING TEST or a FREE Advice Session Follow the link below: